Precise Object and Effect Removal with Adaptive Target-Aware Attention: More Results

 \subsection{Results for Ablation Study}

-\textbf{Effectiveness of $\mathcal{L}_{mask}$.} Thanks to the rich annotations in our OBER dataset, the object-effect mask enables a supervision loss, denoted as $\mathcal{L}_{mask}$, which guides the cross-attention layers to focus on both the object and its associated effects, while preserving background textures.
-This supervision facilitates a decoupled optimization of object removal and background reconstruction.
-As shown in Fig.~\ref{fig:ablation_mask_loss}, with the mask loss $\mathcal{L}_{mask}$, the network can adaptively identify the object-effect regions to be removed, as reflected in the attention mask (shown in yellow boxes).
+\textbf{Effectiveness of Adaptive Target-Aware Attention.} Thanks to the OBER dataset’s rich annotations, Adaptive Target-Aware Attention (ATA) leverages the object-effect mask and its supervision loss $\mathcal{L}_{mask}$.
+It guides cross-attention layers to focus on the object and its associated effects while preserving background textures, which enables decoupled optimization of object removal and background reconstruction.
+As shown in Fig.~\ref{fig:ablation_mask_loss}, ATA adaptively identifies object-effect regions to be removed, as reflected in the attention mask (shown in yellow boxes).
 This leads to more accurate and complete removal of objects and their shadow effects, without mistakenly erasing unrelated background content.

-\textbf{Effectiveness of Simulated Data.} To balance data realism and scalability, in addition to the camera-captured data, we scale up our OBER dataset with a carefully designed simulation pipeline.
-Our simulation data is generated by compositing the foreground RGBA object (extracted from camera-captured data) onto diverse backgrounds.
-In particular, the simulation of multi-object compositions leads to notable improvements in object removal robustness when mutually occluding objects exist, as shown in Fig.~\ref{fig:ablation_simulated_data} (\textit{left}).
-Furthermore, our simulated reflection image pairs (discussed in Sec~\ref{sec:OBER_dataset_details}) greatly improve the model capability of removing reflections, including challenging cases with significant distortion due to water surface ripples, as shown in Fig.~\ref{fig:ablation_simulated_data} (\textit{right}).
+\textbf{Effectiveness of Simulated Data.} To balance realism and scalability, in addition to camera-captured data, we augment OBER with a simulation pipeline.
+Our simulation data is generated by compositing the RGBA foreground objects (extracted from camera-captured data) onto diverse backgrounds.
+In particular, the simulation of multi-object compositions leads to notable improvements in object removal robustness under mutual occlusions, as shown in Fig.~\ref{fig:ablation_simulated_data} (\textit{left}).
+Furthermore, our simulated reflection pairs greatly improve the model capability of removing reflections, even in challenging cases (Fig.~\ref{fig:ablation_simulated_data}, \textit{right}).

 \textbf{Effectiveness of Attention-Guided Fusion.} The attention map supervised by $\mathcal{L}_{mask}$ supports the Attention-Guided Fusion (AG Fusion) strategy during inference.
 It helps to blend the generated image with the original input via a copy-and-paste operation, where pixels within the object-effect region are taken from the generated result, and the rest are preserved from the original image.
 Such practice effectively reduces undesired background detail changes caused by VAE reconstruction errors and the diffusion process, thereby greatly preserving the background fidelity.
 In Fig.~\ref{fig:ablation_fusion}, we visualize the background detail changes by showing the difference maps between the generated image and the corresponding input, where a clear improvement on background preservation could be observed.